Igglybuff/awesome-piracy/readme.md

 - [qBitTorrent plugins for public sites](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins#plugins-for-public-sites) List of qBitTorrent plugins for searching public torrent sites.
 - [Transmission](https://transmissionbt.com/) Default torrent client in many distros.
 - [Popcorn Time](https://github.com/popcorn-official/popcorn-desktop) Popcorn Time is a multi-platform, free software BitTorrent client that includes an integrated media player.
-- [Butter Project](http://butterproject.org/) A legal fork of Popcorn Time which is configurable to allow for custom sources of video
+- [Butter Project]https://github.com/butterproject/) A legal fork of Popcorn Time which is configurable to allow for custom sources of video
-- [BitLord](http://www.bitlord.com/) Another BitTorrent streaming client
 - [Tixati](https://tixati.com/) Lightweight torrent client for Windows and Linux
 - [PicoTorrent](https://picotorrent.org/) A lightweight and minimalistic torrent client for Windows
 - [FrostWire](https://www.frostwire.com/) FrostWire is a Free and open-source BitTorrent client first released in September 2004, as a fork of LimeWire.